Natural Instant Grass, Lawn & Turf Laying Guide

 How you look after your turf in the first month after laying is very important.
 The most critical thing is to make sure it doesn’t dry out.
 How often you water it will depend on the day time temperature.

 As a guide, if you’re laying your turf in the warmer months of the year, you would need to water your turf at least 3 times per day at regular intervals.
-The cooler it gets, the less frequently you need to water it but always remember, never let it dry out in the first 4 weeks!
+The cooler it gets, the less frequently you need to water it but always remember, never let it dry out while it is establishing.
+Establishment times will vary accoring to how warm it its.
+It will generally be around 4 weeks during the warmer months but can extend to up to 12 weeks if laying turf during winter

 TIP: An indicator that you are not watering frequently enough is when you begin to notice the joins drying out.
 You’ll start to see a checkerboard type effect.
 This is common when temperatures become extreme - ie over 35 degrees.
 If this happens, introduce another watering cycle into your schedule for a short time.
 If any areas go blue/grey or become discoloured, water these grass areas more frequently.